 ACR Homes Graduate School Mentorship Program Requirements

-- Be an employee of ACR Homes
+- Be or become an employee of ACR Homes

 - Work to maintain at least a 3.0 GPA

 - Work the required part-time direct care hours as specified by ACR Homes